cfognom/MMS_SLAMS_detection_and_magnetospheric_classification/README.md

 # MMS SLAMS detection and magnetospheric classification

 This repository holds the matlab implementation of the SLAMS detection- and magnetospheric classification algorithm that was developed as part of my master thesis.
 Consider reading it to get a better understanding of this repsitory.
+It is available here: https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1498858&dswid=-5630

 ## Acronyms
 Short large-amplitude magnetic structure(s) (SLAMS)